nountyna/prettyurl/README.md

 step1 : mvn clean install
 step2 : java -jar target/PrettyUrl-0.0.1-SNAPSHOT.jar

-- We have to ways to test
+We have to ways to test
--- Postman (Post : generate and save, Get : display List of urls, DELETE : delete the urls base on it ages has been provided)
-    --- in the request url :  {serverUrl}/urlInfo
+-Postman (Post : generate and save, Get : display List of urls, DELETE : delete the urls base on it ages has been provided) . request url :  {serverUrl}/urlInfo
-    --- Parameters in body(Post) : alias(optional), fullUrl
+    .
+Parameters in body(Post) : alias(optional), fullUrl
--- Unit test
+- Unit test
--- in the unit test we have api testing and service testing
+- in the unit test we have api testing and service testing